Hippolyte Auger

-Hippolyte Auger, born Hippolyte Augé, 25 May 1796 in Auxerre and died 5 January 1881 in Menton, was a French writer, Russian translator, and editor of the Journal de Saint Pétersbourg.
+Hippolyte Auger (born Hippolyte Augé; 25 May 1796 in Auxerre – 5 January 1881 in Menton), was a French writer, Russian translator, and editor of the Journal de Saint Pétersbourg.

 Biography

-He was born in 1810.
+Hippolyte Auger was born in 1810.
 Being one of eleven children, he left his Bourgogne home at the age of fourteen, with the consent of his parents, to work in Paris.
 He found employment in a fabric shop owned by the famous textile magnate Ternaux.
 His teenage charm was employed mostly on men, including Russian soldiers who were present in Paris following the abdication of Napoleon in 1814.
-Having struck up friendships with four, who like him were devotees of the theatre, at the age of eighteen Auger joined the army of Alexander I, and followed it back to Russia, virtually officer by officer.
-He served eighteen months.
+Having struck up friendships with four, who like him were devotees of the theatre, at the age of eighteen, Auger joined the army of Alexander I, and followed it back to Russia, virtually officer by officer.
+He served for eighteen months.